Let us solve your legal problems

 Our expert will spend time getting to know you and your business and identifying your legal needs.
 You’ll get more clarity on what you need right now and in future stages of your business.

 Already have a Strand Sahara account?
-Log in now to book a legal consultation.
+Log in now and select ‘Legal Consultation’.

 What People Say About Us

 We currently support businesses in the UK, Angola, Ghana, Kenya, Nigeria, Tanzania, Rwanda and Uganda.
 Located in a different country?
 We’d be happy to refer you to someone local who can help – please contact us at email@example.com.